-Of all the Philippines’ islands, Bohol is one of the most varied in terms of terrain, landscapes and history, meaning there is brilliant number of things to and see.
+Of all the Philippines’ islands, Bohol is one of the most varied in terms of terrain, landscapes and history, meaning there are a brilliant number of things to and see.

-Bohol Island can offer every type of warm-weather activities in one destination.
-From snorkelling, diving, waterspouts and beaching, to hiking, cycling, jungle exploring, historic cathedrals and unusual wildlife.
+Bohol Island can offer every type of warm-weather activity in one destination.
+From snorkelling, diving, watersports and beaching, to hiking, cycling, jungle exploring, historic cathedrals and unusual wildlife.
 It really has it all!

 So this is my guide to all of the top things to do and see on Bohol island in the Philippines:

 - 1 Guide to Bohol Island: Essentials things to know